EmiMods/EmiMods/README.md

-Hi, there stranger!
+Hi there stranger!
 I’m @EmiMods, a professional software engineer by day and an Xbox 360 hobbyist by also day- and sometimes night.

 <!---
 EmiMods/EmiMods is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.